This is the Home Page

 - Some writings (e.g., on leadership and methodology) don't fit the above category.
 This also reports Northwestern University activities and dissertations supervised.

 Internet Websites Operated

-- This is my personal web site for textbook, The Challenge of Democracy: American Government in Global Politics, which I co-author with Jeffrey Berry of Tufts University and my Northwestern colleague, Jerry Goldman.
-Our text is currently in its 10th edition, and has been translated into Czech, Hungarian, Georgia, Russian, and Korean.
+- This is my personal web site for The Challenge of Democracy: American Government in Global Politics, which I co-author with Jeffrey Berry, Jerry Goldman, Deborah Schidkraut, and Paul Manna.
+Our text is currnetly in its 13th edition, and has been translated into Czech, Hungarian, Georgia, Russian, and Korean.

 - "PoliTxts" stands for "Political Texts."
 It is a digital archive providing handy access to all Presidential Inaugual Addresses, all State of the Union Addresses since 1913, all major political party platforms since 1840, presidential debates, and other political textual material.

 - This is my syllabus for 2001, the last time I taught the course.
 It contains reading assignments, paper topics, research material, and examination questions.
 I always taught American politics in a comparative framework.
 Not only did I think that such an approach was essential to understanding our political system, but Northwestern students seemed to like it.